elaforge/karya/doc/quickstart.md

 - If you will use MIDI: Set up some internal MIDI devices.
 On OS X this means going to "Audio MIDI Setup", open up "IAC Driver" and add IAC ports.
 I add 4 and rename them to 1 2 3 4.
+You have to check the "Device is online" box.
 You can test MIDI connection with `test_midi`:
-`bin/mk build/opt/test_midi`.
-Just run it and it will monitor from the inputs, so play your MIDI keyboard if you have one, and make sure events show up.
+`bin/run build/opt/test_midi monitor`.
+It will monitor from the inputs, so play your MIDI keyboard if you have one, and make sure events show up.
 On OS X, I recommend "Midi Monitor" for debugging MIDI connections.
 On linux, JACK provides the MIDI IPC, so you should be able to use something like `qjackctl` to connect.